arturovm/calepin-new/README.md

 ### Usage

-To create a file named "file-name" in your ~/Dropbox/Apps/Calepin/ folder:
+To create a file named "file-name.md" in your ~/Dropbox/Apps/Calepin/ folder:

     % calepin file-name

+    # note that you don't need the ".md" extension

 ### Configuration